Interstate 69 in Indiana: Controversies

 The routing for SIU 3 of I-69 in Indiana was particularly controversial.
 The planned extension to Evansville pitted cities, towns, and counties against one another.
 The greatest support for an extended I-69 was in Indiana's far southwestern counties and Evansville, while the greatest opposition was between Indianapolis and Bloomington.
 Some in Bloomington and Martinsville opposed changing SR 37 to I-69, while still others welcomed this.
-The opposition led to Southwestern Indiana communities accusing highway opponents farther north of trying to isolate this region from the rest of the state by blocking the construction of a direct highway link to Indianapolis.
+The opposition led to Southwestern Indiana highway activists accusing highway opponents farther north of trying to isolate this region from the rest of the state by blocking the construction of a direct highway link to Indianapolis.
 To the west, communities along US 41 favored the selected alignment in lieu of the only other feasible routing: I-70 to Terre Haute, then US 41 south to Evansville.
 Terre Haute preferred the I-70/US 41 routing over the selected routing of I-69 for local economic reasons.
 Despite the SR 37 routing ultimately being chosen, an Interstate-quality bypass was built east of Terre Haute (SR 641) to connect US 41 and I-70, bypassing the Honey Creek development.

 INDOT, current and past governors, businesses, and elected officials in Evansville and adjacent southwest Indiana communities favored a direct route via Bloomington that would be built over new terrain from Bloomington to Evansville.
-Supporters argued that this direct route reduces the travel time to Indianapolis as well as improves access to Bloomington for residents of southwestern Indiana, something a route via Terre Haute would not achieve.
-INDOT officials also pointed out that SR 37 would eventually be upgraded from a four-lane expressway to full freeway status with or without I-69.
+Highway advocates argued that this direct route reduces the travel time to Indianapolis as well as improves access to Bloomington for residents of southwestern Indiana, something a route via Terre Haute would not achieve.
+INDOT officials also pointed out that SR 37 would eventually be rebuilt from a four-lane expressway to full freeway status with or without I-69.
 After an extensive review of the alternative routes as well as detailed environmental studies, the state selected the new terrain route via Bloomington.